lucavallin/verto/README.md

 To contribute new features and changes to the website, you would want to run the app locally.
 Please follow these steps:

 1. Fork the repository, clone it locally, create a new branch to work on a specific feature or bug fix without affecting the main branch of the repository.
 Make sure you have a recent version of Node.js installed on your computer.
 2. You can use the included [data.json](data/data.json) as dummy data or you can run `npm run prebuild` to fetch the latest data from GitHub yourself: for this, you will need to set the `GH_PAT` environment variable to a valid GitHub Personal Access Token (PAT).
-Notice: repositories not maching the criteria listed above (see rules in [data.json](data/data.json)are automatically removed from [config.json](config.json) when the [data.json]data/data.json) script runs.
+Notice: repositories not matching the criteria listed above (see rules in [data.json](data/data.json)) are automatically removed from [config.json](config.json) when the [data.json](data/data.json) script runs.
 3. Start the development server and open the app in your browser.

 ```bash